Mail Facebook Instagram LinkedIn Twitter RSS Previous Next Home Search Cross PDF Website

 Containers soiled with paint and oil or empty are accepted at the collections.

 The following are not accepted: products from industrial or commercial activities (paint, neon lights1, expired pesticides from agricultural use2, etc.), tires (returned to participating garages), medications (returned to pharmacies), ammunition/road flares and fireworks (returned to the police station).
-1 For large quantities: recycfluo.ca 2 Next collection: Fall 2023: cleanfarms.ca
+1 For large quantities: recycfluo.ca 2 Next collection: cleanfarms.ca

 If in doubt, you may contact Emilie Escafit at emilie.escafit@mrchsl.com or 450-264-5411 ext.
 225.